 AWS are installed all over the country to take meteorological observations every hour and transmit it to the satellite.
-The Data Relay Transponder on-board the satellite receives these data and retransmit it to Delhi Earth Station of IMD.
-Satellite Division receives these data and processes it to get meteorological data in the required format.
-Data from remote unmanned stations & ocean buoys is also received.
-At present there are about 180 AWS operating in the network using DRT.
+The Data Relay Transponder on-board on Kalpana -1 satellite receives these data and retransmits it to Delhi Earth Station of IMD.
+Satellite Division receives these data and processes it to get meteorological data in the required format and transmitted to the users.